A picture of coins spread out on a table with a green plant growing out of it

 Under IDEA, the child’s parents and the public school develop an Individualized Education Program (IEP).
 The IEP is a contract between the school and parent that details the specific services and supports the child will receive to address the child’s unique needs.

-Today, more than 7.8 million children with disabilities, about 15% of public school students, receive special education and other services that are designed for each child to make academic progress.
+Today, nearly 8.2 million children with disabilities, about 16.5% of public school students, receive special education and other services that are designed for each child to make academic progress.
 These children have disabilities such as intellectual disabilities, learning disabilities, blindness, hearing loss, and physical disabilities.

 IDEA became law in 1975 because parents of children with disabilities demanded access to their public schools.
 Before federal protections existed, states could exclude children with disabilities from public schools, and many did.
 Millions were denied an education, not because they couldn’t learn, but because society did not believe they were worth educating.
 That changed because of federal action.
 Parents, led by The Arc, fought in court and won.
 Their victory laid the foundation for IDEA and generations of opportunity.